swarangimp05/weather-app/README.md

 # WeatherApp
-This weather app is by the help of html css and javascript.
+Weather app built using of HTML, CSS and Javascript.